-- 3.4.7 The examiners in charge of the examinations must prepare the "Program of the activities for the examinations" (preparatory meeting for referees, practical and theoretical examinations), including the schedules, the activities and other instructions to the candidates.
-This document will be sent to the concerned National Federations 30 days prior to the examinations for onward transmission to their candidates. - 3.4.8 Each General Refereeing Examination will be preceded by a 3 day training seminar.
-Any candidate who is not present at the entire "preparatory meeting for candidates" cannot take the practical and theoretical examinations. - 3.4.9 Each candidate must have with him the documents sent by the examiners in charge of the examinations, as well as the FIE Rules for competitions in force. - 3.4.10 The results of the examinations are determined and validated by the examiners.
+- 3.4.9 Each candidate must have with him the documents sent by the examiners in charge of the examinations, as well as the FIE Rules for competitions in force. - 3.4.10 The results of the examinations are determined and validated by the examiners.
 The FIE head office will publish the results of the examinations on the FIE Website.
 The FIE Executive Committee representative at the Refereeing Commission periodically reports to the Executive Committee.